- Hours & Locations

 Dining plans and Dining Dollars can be used at all of the undergraduate dining facilities, including the Class of 1953 Commons, Courtyard Café, Collis Café, Novack Café and at the residential snack bars.
 In addition, Dining Dollars can be used at the King Arthur Flour Bakery Café in Baker library and College-operated concessions stands at sporting events.
 Undergraduate dining plans cannot be used at the Tuck School for Business.

-Each meal swipe is designed to give you access for one meal at '53 Commons, Dartmouth's all-you-care-to-eat dining hall, or for the daily special - an entree and beverage - at one of our cafes.
+Each meal swipe is designed to give you access for one meal at '53 Commons, Dartmouth's all-you-care-to-eat dining hall, or for a credit towards a purchase at one of our cafes.

-However, a meal swipe can be exchanged for a set value towards a purchase at any of the cafes or snack bars on campus.
+However, a meal swipe can be exchanged for a set value towards a purchase at any of the cafes on campus.
 The dollar equivalencies are $5.25 for breakfast, $7.75 for lunch, $10 for dinner, and $5.25 for late-night.